 One of the main reasons why industrial dust collection systems, such as downdraft tables, are such vital pieces of equipment is because of dangerous substances like silica.
+Why is silica dangerous?
 Here’s what you should know about the dangers of silica.

 What Is Crystalline Silica?